-Keep reading to learn about Honda's future plans.
+Keep reading to learn more about Honda’s future plans.
 Or use these links to navigate this article:

 What is Electric Vision?

-Electric Vision is the official name attached to Honda's enterprising electrification scheme.
+Electric Vision is the official name attached to Honda’s enterprising electrification scheme to date.
 While the strategy includes hybrids (like the Honda Jazz and Honda CR-V), Honda also has plans for expanding its BEV (battery-electric vehicle) line-up beyond the Honda E.

-Originally scheduled to be delivered by 2025, the deadline has since been brought forward three years and Honda aims to have six electrified vehicles on sale in Europe by 2022.
+The 2022 announcement is proof that Honda is accelerating its electrification programme.
+Originally scheduled to be delivered by 2025, the deadline was brought forward three years and Honda will now have six electrified vehicles on sale in Europe by 2022.